jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

       assert True is not False
       self.assertFalse(False)

-and the test passes.
+the test passes.
 Time to add notes

 .. code-block:: python